amy-griffin/ica-ogc/README.md

 This was later elaborated into the conceptual basis for the geographical data symbology definition as the OGC Symbology Conceptual Model: Core Part using the Bertin's variables for interoperable encoding of cartographic principles (Bocher and Ertz, 2020).
 The core concept is extensible for different data models (raster, vector, 2D, 3D, VR) and uses alternative encoding methods (JSON, CSS).
 However, Bertin’s variables original visual variables have been extended in various ways.
 Several authors added new static visual variables (saturation/intensity, arrangement, focus/crispness, resolution, transparency, spacing) for specific visualisation contexts (e.g., uncertainty).
 See fig. xx for examples of static visual variables and the source references.
 Visual variables have also been extended for interactive displays, with six new visual variables: movement, duration, frequency, order, rate of change, and synchronisation.

 The use of the third dimension, however, has opened a new perspective in cartographic visualization.
-The question is whether we can effectively use the advantages of 3D visualization and eliminate its disadvantages.
+The question is whether we can effectively use the advantages of 3D visualization and eliminate its disadvantages (Table 2).

 | Advantages of 3D                            | Disadvantages of 3D               |
 | ------------------------------------------- | --------------------------------- |